Valve/valve.github.io/source/_posts/2014-02-22-rails-developer-guide-to-full-text-search-with-solr.markdown

 search by, either a search term or a radius.
 Then on lines `5 - 10` is where the actual full-text search happens.
 We use a `Model.search` method and pass it a block.
 Inside this block we need to specify the logic of the search.
-In our case we call `fulltext` method and pass it our search term.
+In our case we call the `fulltext` method and pass it our search term.

 Let me be clear, we have two phases: **indexing** and **searching**.
 Indexing is defined inside a model in a `searchable` block.
 You use `text` method to specify which attributes should be full-text searchable.

-Searching is done by calling `Model.search` method and passing it a block too.
+Search by calling `Model.search` method and passing it a block too.
 But this time we call `fulltext` method to actually do full-text search on indexed attributes.

-OK, we know know how to do full-text search on text attributes, we're already doing it on `name`, `about` and `likes` attributes.
+OK, we now understand how to do full-text search on text attributes, we're already doing it on `name`, `about` and `likes` attributes.
 What we also need is a way to restrict the results to a certain radius on a map.
 This is what lines `7 - 9` are for.

-In out application it's possible that user denies a geolocation permission and his profile is saved without coordinates.
-So we need a convenience method to see if current user has a location or not:
+In our application it's possible for a user to deny geolocation permissions and his profile to be saved without coordinates.
+So, we need a convenience method to see if the current user has a location:

 {% codeblock lang:ruby %}
 # app/models/person.rb